Alec and Hilaria Baldwin address emotional toll of ‘Rust’ shooting in first look at ‘The Baldwins’

 This will, of course, also include the fallout from Baldwin’s involvement in the fatal “Rust” shooting, during which cinematographer Halyna Hutchins was shot and killed on the New Mexico set of the Western film.
 The film’s director, Joel Souza, was also injured in the October 2021 shooting.

-Baldwin, who was a co-producer on the film and it star, was charged with involuntary manslaughter but the case was dismissed in dramatic fashion days after his trial began in July 2024.
+Baldwin, who was a co-producer on the film and its star, was charged with involuntary manslaughter but the case was dismissed in dramatic fashion days after his trial began in July 2024.

 A description for the show, premiering February 23, states that the first episode takes place as the trial is set to begin and as the Baldwin parents “navigate the emotional complexities of the moment, all while keeping their children’s lives as stable as possible.”